josehb96/josehb96/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on a mini React tutorial.
+👩‍💻 I'm currently working on a React and Golang JWT Authentication.

 🧠 I'm currently learning about Golang (You can check the blog section in my portfolio to see what I'm doing)